 The Making of Buenos Aires

 In the early history of Argentina, the Puerto Madero was an important area.
 Argentina has liberal immigration policies and is The city of Buenos Aires has a strong Spanish and Italian influence.
 Spanish is the language of Argentina.
 The early settlers were known as “Puertanos.”
-When the early European settlers arrived, they began making their homes near the port, as it was the hub of the city.
-From here they pushed inward and away from the port
+When these early European settlers arrived, they began making their homes near the port, as it was the hub of the city.
+From here they pushed inward and away from the port.

 History and Architecture

-With the importance of immigration on present day Argentina it is only logical that our first stop in the old city was the original Immigration’s Office.
+With the importance of immigration on present-day Argentina, it is only logical that our first stop in the old city was the original Immigration’s Office.
 The building is one of the few colonial-style buildings left in Buenos Aires.
 To show us the difference in architectural styles we walked a short distance to a newer more European influenced Immigration Building.
 In the downtown area, much of the architecture, particularly government buildings, are constructed in this style.

 As we moved on and into the city we stopped at the Defense Building.
 Naturally, the conversation turned to politics and government.
 We learned that Argentina had fought for centuries before gaining its independence from Spain in 1816 and becoming a Democracy only as recently as 1983.